RamaLingeswaraRao950/Greetings/README.md

 # 👋 Greetings

-A fun, interactive typing animation project that dynamically displays a greeting message letter-by-letter.
+An interactive typing animation project that dynamically displays a greeting message letter-by-letter.
 Users can control the typing speed with an input slider.

 ## 🌄 Description